-KYC is a legal requirement for some organizations, mainly those in the financial industry.
+KYC is a mandatory legal requirement for some organizations, mainly those in the financial industry.
 However, these requirements do vary depending from country to country.
 The goal of KYC checks within financial services is to limit money laundering, terrorist financing, corruption and other illegal activities.

 While other industries might not have to do KYC by law, there are other reasons they might consider it.
 Regulations are tightening around the world, and as more interactions move online, knowing your customer is becoming increasingly important.
 The range of businesses that need and want to carry out KYC checks is widening — particularly in burgeoning financial services spaces such as cryptocurrency.

 Why is KYC important?